 Current Status: The species was listed as threatened in New Mexico in 1975.
 New Mexico's population is small: it has rarely numbered more than about 12 individuals since the mid-1980s, distributed among 2 to 5, rarely 7, locations within the New Mexico portion of Guadalupe Canyon (Williams 2002, Walker 2009).
-Occurrences since the late 1990s of individuals in two additional canyons of the Peloncillo Mountains and one canyon in the Animas Mountains might signal pioneering of new range, but to date no breeding or consistent summering has been documented away from Guadalupe Canyon.
+To date, no breeding or consistent summering has been documented away from Guadalupe Canyon,where the species has been documented annually since 2014 (eBird 2024).